Structure-Aware Computing, Partial Quantifier Elimination And SAT: Introduction

-Besides introducing the idea of structure-aware computing by PQE and relating the latter with interpolation, our contribution is as follows. \ti{First}, we show how structure-aware computing by PQE works by the example of three existing PQE based methods.
-These methods are property generation and equivalence checking (Sections~\ref{sec:prop_gen},\ref{sec:eq_check}) and SAT by PQE (Section~\ref{sec:sat_by_pqe}).
-We also introduce a new method performing an instance of model checking by PQE (Section~\ref{sec:pqe_mc}). \ti{Second}, we show how to make PQE solving \ti{itself} more structure-aware (Section~\ref{sec:pqe_flaws}). \ti{Third}, we present a technique for structure-aware SAT solving (Sections~\ref{sec:sac_sat_gen}\,-\ref{sec:sac_sat_alg}).
-Due to the tight relation between SAT and PQE, this technique serves as a stepping stone in the pursuit for structure-aware PQE solving.
+Besides introducing the idea of structure-aware computing by PQE our contribution is as follows. \ti{First}, we show how structure-aware computing by PQE works in two existing methods (property generation and equivalence checking, Sections~\ref{sec:prop_gen},\ref{sec:eq_check}) and a new method performing an instance of model checking (Section~\ref{sec:pqe_mc}).
+Although the previous experimental results of~\cite{fmcad16,cav23} recalled in this paper show the viability of existing PQE solvers, their performance can and should be drastically improved.
+So, one of the goals of this paper is to emphasize the importance of PQE to inspire building new efficient PQE solvers. \ti{Second}, we show that PQE \ti{itself} can be made more structure-aware (Section~\ref{sec:pqe_flaws}). \ti{Third}, we present a technique for structure-aware SAT solving (Sections~\ref{sec:sac_sat_gen}\,-\ref{sec:sac_sat_alg}).
+Due to the tight relation between SAT and PQE, this technique can be used in structure-aware PQE solving.
+One can also employ it for building structure-aware SAT solvers tuned to particular applications.

 The main body of this paper is structured as follows.
 (Some additional information is given in the appendix.)
 In Section~\ref{sec:basic}, we provide basic definitions.
 A high-level view of PQE solving is presented in Section~\ref{sec:pqe_alg}.
-As mentioned above, Sections~\ref{sec:interp}\,-\ref{sec:sac_sat_alg} discuss various aspects of structure-aware computing by PQE and structure-aware SAT solving.
+Section~\ref{sec:interp} shows that interpolation can be viewed as a special case of PQE.
+As mentioned above, Sections~\ref{sec:prop_gen}\,-\ref{sec:sac_sat_alg} discuss various aspects of structure-aware computing by PQE and structure-aware SAT solving.
 In Section~\ref{sec:concl}, we make conclusions.